ataustin/secretsanta/README.md

 ### Authentication & RStudio Server

-As of the 2022 season, I wasn't been unable to authenticate using RStudio Server running in WSL2.
+As of the 2022 season, I wasn't able to authenticate using RStudio Server running in WSL2.
 This is probably due to Google's [deprecation of out-of-band workflows](https://developers.google.com/identity/protocols/oauth2/resources/oob-migration).
 While I haven't had time to debug this, I was able to authenticate from RStudio